FEMA Major Disaster Declaration – New York Severe Storms and Flooding

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the Hoopa Valley Indian Reservation to supplement tribal recovery efforts in areas affected by severe winter storms and mudslides from February 14 – March 5, 2023.
-The following areas have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for areas of the state of Oklahoma to supplement state, tribal and local recovery efforts in the areas affected by severe storms, straight-line winds and tornadoes from June 14 – June 18, 2023.
+The following areas has been approved for assistance:

 Public Assistance: